dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 | _dlt_load_id | text/string/varchar |
 | _dlt_id | text/string/varchar |

-For child-tables you may also need to create:
+For nested tables you may also need to create:

 | name | type |
 | --- | --- |